 There are chances of a pet injuring themselves with a plastic or a metal dog crate tray, and people want their pets to be safe and sound and away from any possibilities of injuries.

-Dog Crate Pads As An Alternative To Dog Crate Trays
+Dog Crate Pads As An Alternative To Trays

-Instead of plastic and metal dog crate trays, many parents are turning to dog crate absorbent pads as a far preferable option for lining crates.
-Dog crate absorbent pads are mostly made of soft, fleecy cloth, which makes them lighter and more convenient to use.
+Instead of plastic and metal trays, many parents are turning to absorbent fabric pads as a far preferable option for lining crates and kennels.
+Absorbent pads are mostly made of soft, fleecy cloth, which makes them lighter and more convenient to use.
 They are easy to keep clean and can be washed in a washing machine.
 They also provide your pet with a warm and more comfortable sitting arrangement inside the crate.

 If DIY projects are your forte, you can make your own dog crate tray alternative by cutting a board to the size you want and wrapping it in a plastic sheet.
 Place this into the crate and throw a rug on top.
 This DIY tray won’t come with a lifelong guarantee, but hey, you can’t have everything.